Structure and stability of multiply excited states of atoms

 Triply excited states of atoms

-Since the experimental observation of doubly excited states of He in 1960fs, large effort has been devoted to study electron correlations in the doubly excited states, both theoretically and experimentally.
+Since the experimental observation of doubly excited states of He in 1960’s, large effort has been devoted to study electron correlations in the doubly excited states, both theoretically and experimentally.
 In last few years, efforts have been made toward the understanding of three-electron systems.
 We have made major contributions in this field, from doubly excited states to triply excited states of a three-electron atom.
-To facilitate the understanding it is imperative to have a way to visualize the different quantum mechanical modes of the collective motion of the electrons.@(See fig below) This is not easy since the configuration space is multi-dimensional.
+To facilitate the understanding it is imperative to have a way to visualize the different quantum mechanical modes of the collective motion of the electrons.
+(See fig below) This is not easy since the configuration space is multi-dimensional.
 We calculated the accurate wavefunctions in hyperspherical coordinates with full inclusion of electron correlation.
 We developed tools for partial projection such that the nature of the normal modes of their motion can be visualized in two or three dimensions.
 We were able to show that electron correlation in triply excited states is isomorphic to the stretching and rotational and vibrational modes of a floppy XY3 molecule.
 This allows us to succeed in providing a new classification scheme for triply excited states of atoms, which plays the same important role as the Hatree-Fock model for singly excited states in atoms and molecules.
-We also identified the positions and the Auger widths of triply excited states produced by triple capture in ion-atom collisions in collaboration with Prof. T. J. M. Zourosfs experimental group in Greece.
+We also identified the positions and the Auger widths of triply excited states produced by triple capture in ion-atom collisions in collaboration with Prof. T. J. M. Zouros’s experimental group in Greece.

 A density plot of a triply excited state in collective coordinates.
 See more.

-gHyperspherical Hierarchy of Three-Electron Radial Excitationsh,
+“Hyperspherical Hierarchy of Three-Electron Radial Excitations”,

 T. Morishita, O.I.
 Tolstikhin, S. Watanabe, and M. Matsuzawa,